 Cherokee Lake is a beautiful lake for boating.
 The park provides a boat ramp for visitors to launch from mid-April to late September.
 Nearby commercial marinas provide boat launching and rental boats and motors, as well as a bait shop that supplies fishing and picnicking needs.

-The pool opens for the 2017 season on Saturday, May 27.
+The pool opens for the 2017 season on Saturday, May 27 and closes for the season on Aug.
+6.